 \section{Abstract}

-The purpose of this note, as a compendium, is to extend the results on entropic convergence and the linearized limit for the Boltzmann equation (without external force) in \cite{Levermore} by Levermore to the case of the Boltzmann equation with external force.
-More specifically, starting from the Boltzmann equation with an external force introduced in \cite{DL16} by Ars\'{e}nio and Saint-Raymond, we find conditions on the force, to maintain the result in \cite{Levermore} (as an important application of the theory of DiPerna-Lions renormalized solutions) about the validity of the linearization approximation when the initial datum approaches a global Maxwellian.
+This paper extends the results regarding entropic convergence and the strong linearized limit for the Boltzmann equation (without external force) in [C. David Levermore.
+Entropic convergence and the linearized limit for the Boltzmann equation. \textit{Communications in Partial Differential Equations}, 18(7-8):1231--1248, 1993] to the case of the Boltzmann equation with external force.
+Our starting point is the Boltzmann equation with an external force introduced in [Diogo Ars{\'e}nio and Laure Saint-Raymond. \textit{From the Vlasov--Maxwell--Boltzmann System to Incompressible Viscous Electro-magneto-hydrodynamics}, EMS Press, 2019], we then find new conditions on the force and rigorously prove the maintaining result by Levermore.
+More specifically, any sequence of DiPerna-Lions renormalized solutions of the Boltzmann equation with external force are shown to have fluctuations (about the global Maxwellian equilibrium $M$) that converge entropically (and hence strongly in $L^1$) to the solution of the linearized Boltzmann equation for any positive time, given that its initial fluctuations about $M$ converge entropically to the provided $L^2$ initial data of the linearized equation, where the force can be physically significant.